Carbon Score® Axylia

-Given this lack of clarity and simplicity, we therefore had the idea of creating the Carbon Score®.
+Faced with this lack of clarity and simplicity, we came up with the idea of creating the Axylia Carbon Score®.

-Axylia's Carbon Score® assesses, on a scale from A to F, a company's ability to pay its carbon bill.
-It tells investors and individuals whether the company is really profitable and responsible, after deducting the cost of the CO2 it emits.
+The Axylia Carbon Score® assesses, on a scale from A to F, a company's ability to pay its carbon bill and stabilise it over time.
+It tells investors and individuals whether the company is truly profitable and responsible, after accounting for the cost of the CO2 it emits.

-If a company is not transparent enough or does not disclose all of its emissions, we do not give it a score (ND).
+When a company is not sufficiently transparent or does not disclose all of its emissions, we do not assign it a rating (ND).

 Concretely, we first establish the real carbon bill of a company, using a unique calculation method which takes into account all of its CO2 emissions, including its indirect emissions (Scope 3), unfairly hidden in the traditional estimations.
 We thus integrate the extraction of raw materials, the recycling of the product, but also the transport or the subcontractors.